 - Butterscotch Peanut Butter Cornflake Cookies

-👋 Let’s Connect!
+Let’s Connect!

-If you’ve tried this recipe, please let me know how you liked it in the comments below and leave a review; I love hearing from you!
-And don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges and win prizes!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges!

 This post was originally published in December 2017 and has been updated with clearer instructions and new photos.

-Creamy Peanut Butter Fudge
+Easy Peanut Butter Fudge with Powdered Sugar

 Ingredients